 Flying into Sky Harbor?
 Request a wheelchair when checking in and tell a flight attendant during the flight.
 Flying out of Sky Harbor?
 Request a wheelchair from a Sky Cap at the curb or from a Sky Cap or the airline on the ticketing level of the terminal.
 You can also request wheelchair service ahead of time when you book your tickets with your airline.
-Ask your airline about traveling with power chair batteries.
+Ask your airline about traveling with power chair batteries

 If you need to travel with oxygen, be sure to discuss this with your airline when making reservations.
 Visit the TSA website for more information.

 When making reservations, let your airline know if you plan to travel with a service animal.
 Get tips on traveling with service animals from the TSA.
-Sky Harbor offers nine animal relief areas, including areas in the terminals post-security.
+Sky Harbor offers eight animal relief areas, including areas in the terminals post-security.

 Accessible Restrooms with Caregiver Access